Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 Thank you.

 Thank you.
-The next question is from the line of Kush from Electrum pms.
+The next question is from the line of Khush from Electrum PMS.
 Please go ahead.

 Khush Nahar

-Yeah, hi.
-So thank you for the opportunity.
+Thank you for the opportunity.
 So a couple of questions.
-So first since we are maintaining the guidance of around 1800-1850 crores of revenue.
-So could you elaborate more on what are the reasons?
-Because this would result in around 35% growth for the quarter.
-So the reason for this is basically the inventory like you mentioned which has not been picked up from the factory or is it some large orders that we expect to execute in Q4 and apart from that secondly on the employee expense cost, should we assume that this combined expense of 69, 70 crores is the new quarterly run Rate because of the change in the laws and post that also we are confident on maintaining around 19 20% EBITDA margin going ahead.
+So first, since you are maintaining the guidance of around INR1,800 crores to INR1,850 crores of revenue.
+So could you elaborate more on what are the reasons, because this would result in around 35% growth for the quarter?
+So the reason for this is basically the inventory, like you mentioned, which has not been picked up from the factory, or is it some large orders that we expect to execute in Q4?
+And apart from that, secondly, on the employee expense cost, should we assume that this combined expense of INR69 crores, INR70 crores is the new quarterly run rate because of the change in the laws, and post that also, we are confident on maintaining around 19%, 20% EBITDA margins going ahead?

 K. Srinivasan

-Okay, first thing first.
-The employee cost will remain between 10 to 12% of sale.
-That will not change what has changed with whatever is visible at the moment with the new labor code.
-The Maharashtra state thing has to be notified.
-Yet are two parts.
-One is there is a change in the gratuity that will impact and there will be change on leave and catchment and the value of leave and catchment that will impact our measure of both on a forward basis would be about 0.8 to 1% of the total.
-So it’s not very big in terms of value.
+Okay.
+First thing first, the employee cost will remain between 10% to 12% of sales.
+That will not change.
+What has changed with whatever is visible at the moment with the new labor code — the Maharashtra State thing has to be notified yet — are two parts: one is there is a change in the gratuity that will impact, and there will be a change on leave encashment and the value of leave encashment that will impact.
+Our measure both on a forward basis will be about 0.8% to 1% of the total.
+So it’s not very big.

 Ramesh Birajdar